2 National Guard members shot in an ambush attack just blocks from the White House

 West Virginia Gov. Patrick Morrisey initially said the troops had died, but he later walked that statement back to say his office was “receiving conflicting reports” about their condition.

-A suspect who was in custody also was shot and had wounds that were not believed to be life-threatening, according to a law enforcement official who was not authorized to discuss the matter publicly and spoke to The Associated Press on condition of anonymity.

-The Trump administration quickly ordered 500 more National Guard members to Washington following the shooting.
-Defense Secretary Pete Hegseth said President Donald Trump asked him to send the extra troops.
+The Trump administration quickly ordered 500 more National Guard members to Washington.
+Defense Secretary Pete Hegseth said President Donald Trump asked him to send the troops.

 Nearly 2,200 troops currently are assigned to the joint task force operating in the city, according to the government’s latest update.